harbanery/mama-food-recipe-app/README.md

 ## Usage

 This application is a portfolio that inspired from this [Figma template](https://www.figma.com/design/SUbBTYCq1e4ngRt20lSdqr/Food-Recipe?node-id=47-1273&t=zKQHFrZI17X3NJUQ-0).
 The programming used in this application is Next.js with React components utilizing router pages.
-Additionally, I used Tailwind as CSS Framework, with enhancements such as CLSX and ESLint to improve efficiency and maintain code consistency.
-I also used Axios for API calls, while date-fns and js-cookie manage date handling and cookies.
+Additionally, I used Tailwind as CSS Framework, with enhancements such as [clsx](https://www.npmjs.com/package/clsx) and ESLint to improve efficiency and maintain code consistency.
+I also used [Axios](https://axios-http.com/docs/intro) for API calls, while [date-fns](https://date-fns.org/) and [js-cookie](https://github.com/js-cookie/js-cookie) manage date handling and cookies.
 For developing my authentication and other validations, I used Yup for schema validation.
 Lastly, Redux is implemented for state management, completing the overall project of this application.

 ## Documentation